 St. Paul’s offers

-Children’s Worship Bulletins are interactive handouts tied to bible stories from the lectionary.
+Children’s Worship Bulletins are interactive handouts tied to the lectionary.
 Activities in the worship bulletins include word searches, lots of white space for imaginative drawing based on prompts, word scrambles, connect-the-dots, and lots of creative coloring opportunities.

 Family Fellowship is a series of events throughout the calendar year to encourage fellowship outside the confines of Sunday services.
 Activities have included: Fall and Spring Campouts, Oyster Roast, Pizza Making Party, Caroling and Cocoa, and the St. Nicholas Party.

 Vacation Bible School is offered during the summer school break.
 Held from 5:30 to 8 p.m. for a week each summer, it is a dynamic week that is choreographed through a new theme every year.